 POOLE: Thank you.

 Again, we must consider "who" is filming Dave and Frank for the interview.
 Is it HAL?
 We are likely intended to assume so, but we have three different angles here with the medium shot and the two close up shots of Dave and Frank in the interview.
 Later, in shot 335, we will be explicitly shown the area opposite the computer console.
-Frank and Dave are dialoguing as if there is not only a camera there but also a video screen nearby it upon which they are seeing a transmission of the interviewer, for they appear to be looking at that screen rather than at a camera.
+Frank and Dave are dialoguing in the interview as if there is not only a camera there but also a video screen nearby it upon which they are seeing a transmission of the interviewer, for they appear to be looking at that screen, at the interviewer, rather than at a camera.
+If they were talking with the interviewer via only a supposed camera, they would be looking directly at the camera, but they aren't, they are looking to the side of the camera.
 But when we see the area opposite in shot 335 we will see there is no such screen and I don't view a camera either.
 Yet Kubrick keeps the interviewer in an "interviewing" space.
-The interviewer is shown with one fixed studio camera, whereas Dave and Frank are not.
+The interviewer is shown with one fixed studio camera, whereas Dave and Frank are not--there is the medium shot and the close-ups of each.
 If the audience unquestioningly accepts this then they will unquestioningly gloss over other peculiarities in the film, just as they do with symphonies of oddities in The Shining and Eyes Wide Shut.

 The role of the photographer in relation to the film has already been subtly highlighted in section two, and I've written of it there.